Nash-Jr/My-Test-Repo/README.md

 # My-Test-Repo
-Learning to use git &amp; GitHub
+Learning to use git & GitHub!